 But the challenge often lies in presenting said data to clients in an accessible, simple, and engaging manner, and this is where reports and dashboards play a crucial role.
 They are both invaluable visual tools for presenting a summation of the data one has collected in a way that makes sense to whoever might be reviewing it.

 How do we define Reports and Dashboards?

-Although reports and dashboards perform similar functions, they are distinct, separate tools, each with their own value and array of applications.
+Although reports and dashboards perform similar functions, they are distinct, separate tools, each with its own value and array of applications.

 A report is generally a comprehensive collection of data from different marketing sources.
 The data presented in a report highlights the performance of your marketing efforts to shape your strategy.
 The scope can be as broad or narrow as needed, but it will always fall within a specific period.

-A marketing dashboard is much the same, presenting only a few key data sets (usually ±10 at a time), through visualisations, that supply a high-level overview of the given topic, at a glance.
+A marketing dashboard is much the same, presenting only a few key data sets (usually ±10 at a time), through visualizations, that supply a high-level overview of the given topic, at a glance.

 How are Reports and Dashboards similar?